The Power of Positivity

 Attention Bias Modification for children with chronic pain

 DPhil student Lauren Heathcote appeared on the BBC South Today news, talking about her new research on children with chronic pain.
 Lauren is conducting a large, randomised controlled trial of a novel computerised intervention, Attention Bias Modification, for children with chronic pain.
 The trial is funded by the UK-based charity Action Medical Research http://www.action.org.uk, and is taking place at the Nuffield Orthopaedic Hospital.
 Lauren also appeared on BBC Radio Oxford to discuss her research: http://www.bbc.co.uk/programmes/p027tvtv

 Elaine will be talking about ‘Rainy Brain Sunny Brain’ or why some people are optimists and why some are pessimists to the National Women’s Register conference on “Aspects of Personality” in Salisbury on Saturday 25th October, 2014.

 Are there Cognitive Markers of Optimism and Wellbeing?

 Elaine will be presenting a talk to the Centre for Economic Performance at the London School of Economics (LSE) on Thursday 23 October, 2014 at 1:00 pm.
 She will be asking “Are there Cognitive Markers of Optimism and Wellbeing?”

 Elaine will be chairing a talk at the London School of Economics (LSE) by Professor Paul Dolan on his new book ‘Happiness by Design’ and a general discussion on “Happiness” on Wednesday 22 October, 2014.
 The event is in the Old Theatre, Old Building from 6:30 – 8:00 pm.

-Elaine speaks on Nine to Noon Radio New Zealand National on the science of optimism and pessimism.
+Is the glass half full or half empty?
+Elaine shared her insights on Nine to Noon, Radio New Zealand National on the science of optimism and pessimism.